chardso/fruit-culture-fruit-farming/README.md

   - Asoil may appear in one or four states,; solid,semisolid, plastic and liquid.

-# CHEMICAL PROPERTIES OF THE SOIL;
+# chemical properties of the soil;

   - cation exchange capacity.